vidyeah004/qosmic/README.md

 ---

-Built by Sreevidya for QOSMIC Founder's Office Internship — November 2024
+Built by Sreevidya for QOSMIC Founder's Office Internship - June 2026